top of page

 The attempt to see into the world of Karl Kleber was almost a total failure.
 The story is told of the behaviorist who would study the chimpanzee.
 He put the curious animal in a room alone and locked the door on it; then went to the keyhole to spy; the keyhole was completely occupied by the brown eyeball of the animal spying back at him.
 Something of the sort happened here.
 Though Karl Kleber was unaware of the experiment, yet the seeing was in both directions.
 Kleber was studying Cogsworth in those moments by some quirk of circumstance.
 And even when Cogsworth was able to see( with the eyes of Kleber, yet it was himself he was seeing.

 That is one of my favorite passages in Lafferty.
-Karl Kleber, the peeping-tom psychologist, prompts Charles Cogsworth to have a moment of moral reflection.
+Karl Kleber, the forgettable peeping psychologist, prompts Charles Cogsworth to have a moment of moral reflection.
 One assumes that Lafferty took the view that most psychologists were peepers.

 While Valery Mok and Charles Cogsworth ultimately marry in the Institute cycle of stories, in “Through Other Eyes,” Charles’s overreach gets in the way of his shot at flawed and limited human love.
 Lafferty could have left it there.
 Once Charles sees Valery through the scanner, he can no longer see her through his own affectionate eyes and only makes his way back to a somewhat restored perspective by seeing her through Gregory Smirnov’s eyes.
-When Charles sees Valery as a beauty at the beginning of the story, Lafferty is in one of his rare moments of limited third-person, here because he is going to scrutinize the problem of perspective.
+When Charles sees Valery as a beauty at the beginning of the story, Lafferty is in one of his rare moments of limited third-person, which he uses here because he will be scrutinizing the problem of perspective.
 Technique meets theme.
-As the story concludes, Lafferty warns against the mechanical attempt to bypass the mystery of other persons:
+By the story’s conclusion, Lafferty warns against the mechanical attempt to bypass the mystery of other persons.

 “Misunderstandings can be agreeable.
 But there is something shattering about sudden perfect understanding.”

-Other readers tend to see the story as saying that people are different and that empathy is good.
+Other readers tend to see the story as saying that people are different, and that empathy and wonder are good.
 We have our private worlds.
 Qualia seem to exist.
 I would say, sure, true enough.
-But what about the criticism Lafferty is leveling about the invasion of privacy and graded access to the disclosure of Prime in its sacramental disclosiveness?
-We see how much this repulses him in stories like “Sex and Sorcery” and “The Casey Machine,” in the invasion of privacy on Astrobe, in peeping in on the Willoughbys, in the blackmail of Duffy, and so forth.
+But what about the criticism Lafferty levels against the invasion of privacy, and what about what he says about Prime’s disclosure of reality?
+We see how much the invasion of privacy repulses him: in stories like “Sex and Sorcery” and “The Casey Machine,” in the invasion of privacy on Astrobe, in peeping on the Willoughbys, in the blackmail of Duffy, and so forth.
 There are many instances of this trespassing on the human person in Lafferty.
-Charles himself realizes the degradation inherent in his technical peering:
+Charles himself recognizes the degradation inherent in his technical peering:

 “I am looking through the eyes of a peeper,” he said.
 “And yet, what am I myself?”